collective-soundworks/soundworks/README.md

 ### 2. Client side

-On the client side, there are three things we need to do: set up the EJS file that will generate the HTML, write the Javascript code, and write the SASS files for styling.
+On the client side, there are three things we need to do: set up the EJS file that will generate the HTML, write the Javascript code, and write the SASS files that will generate the CSS.

 #### Setting up the EJS file

-Let's start with the easy part, the EJS file located in `beats/views/player.ejs`.
+Let's start with the easy part, the EJS file located in `my-scenario/views/player.ejs`.

 ```html
 <!doctype html5>